microsoft/live-share/docs/use/vscode.md

 ### Share the running application in a browser

-Unlike Visual Studio, Visual Studio Code doesn't support known web application ports for project types such as ASP.NET.
+Unlike Visual Studio, Visual Studio Code doesn't support known web application ports for project types like ASP.NET.
 But if you're joining a collaboration session from a Visual Studio host, you might automatically see your default browser appear when debugging starts.
 The browser is then automatically connected to the host's running applications.
 For more information, see [Visual Studio features](vs.md#automatic-web-app-sharing).

 As a host, you can achieve something similar by manually sharing the application, or other endpoints like RESTful services, by using the Share Local Server feature.
 Visual Studio and Visual Studio Code guests can then open a browser on the same localhost port to see the running application.
 For more information, see [Share a server](#share-servers-or-terminals).